 Probably the overriding issue that China’s leaders must grapple with is how to allow social change to take place while still providing stability.
 This is the fourth challenge, that of political reform.
 Saich is clear in saying that the Chinese government wants to slow the pace of social and economic reforms in order to try to control them.
 But the political system in China as it currently exists is not open to diverse interest groups, and the people do not trust the government, which they continue to see as a tool of the CCP and controlled by a privileged elite.

-Governance and Politics in China is clearly written, very current and convincingly well balanced in its discussion of today’s dynamically evolving China.
+Governance and Politics in China are clearly written, very current, and convincingly well balanced in their discussion of today’s dynamically evolving China.
 The book can be profitably used by teachers at several levels.
 Instructors at the middle school level will most likely use it for their own background reading in order to place in context the issues they want their students to explore.
 They will need to translate those problems into the vocabulary of middle school students.
-At the high school, college prep and community college level, appropriate sections of the book could be assigned as core reading for further student work.
-The book has statistics and organizational tables and adequate factual points, but they never overwhelm the focus on the issue being discussed.
+At the high school, college prep, and community college level, appropriate sections of the book could be assigned as core reading for further student work.
+The book has statistics and organizational tables, and adequate factual points, but they never overwhelm the focus on the issue being discussed.
 Teachers will like the section on further reading because the sources listed there are all very current and accessible.
 Each chapter contains several “boxes” where Saich recounts some personal vignette or a concise observation on a larger issue.
 The boxes illustrate for the teachers how useful it can be to ask students to follow reporting about China in the New York Times, just as Saich has done.
-At the university level, both students and instructors will have found a trustworthy, helpful and informative book about China today and its immediate future.
+At the university level, both students and instructors will have found a trustworthy, helpful, and informative book about China today and its immediate future.